net-lisias-ksph/KIS/ModuleKISPartMount.md

 Sample module configuration with the default values :
 ```
 	MODULE
 	{
 		name = ModuleKISPartMount
-	bayNodeName = top
+		sndStorePath = KIS/Sounds/containerMount
 		allowRelease = true
-	allowedPartName = xxx
-	allowedPartName = xxx...
+		MOUNT
+		{
-	sndStorePath = KIS/Sounds/containerMount
+			attachNode = top
+			allowedPartName= KIS_Container1
+			allowedPartName= KIS_Container2
 		}
+	}
 ```

-- `bayNodeName`: Name of the attach node used to determine the position and rotation of the mounted part.
+- `sndStorePath`: Mount sound path
 - `allowRelease`: Allow mounted part to be released from context menu or action group.
+- `attachNode`: Name of the attach node used to determine the position and rotation of the mounted part.
 - `allowedPartName`: Part name of the part allowed on the mount.
 Can be repeated for multiple parts.
-- `sndStorePath`: Mount sound path
+- MOUNT: This node can be added several times if needed, each "MOUNT" add a mounting node on the part.